fabiantorress/crwn-clothing/README.md

-Crwn-Clothing is a e-commerce app that shows a bunch of clothes using Firebase as backend
+Crwn-Clothing is an e-commerce app that shows a bunch of clothes using Firebase as backend